 Notes receivable from participants represent participant loans that are recorded at their unpaid principal balance plus any accrued but unpaid interest.
-Interest income on notes receivable from participants is recorded when it is earned and is reported within interest and dividends on the statement of changes in net assets available for benefits.
-No allowance for credit losses has been recorded as of December 31, 2016 or 2015.
+Interest income on notes receivable from participants is recorded when it is earned.
+No allowance for credit losses has been recorded as of December 31, 2017 or 2016.
 If a participant ceases to make loan repayments and the plan administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.